Squarerootofpi/lessons/the-imperfect-harvest.md

 # Questions to ponder during the lesson:

-### If our livelihood in eternal life depends on various harvests in this life, how are we supposed to deal with imperfect harvests in our life?
+### How are we supposed to deal with the imperfect offerings and harvests in our lives?

-### Does perfection come from the individual harvesting or work we do on earth?
+### Where does perfection in our offerings come from?

+### How do we reconcile being perfected in Christ with our imperfect offerings?

 # Perfection in Harvesting and Offering Anecdotes